 Some hyperlinks within these documents may no longer be valid.
 Please contact us at if details are required.

-Assessments of institutional animal care and use programs are based on CCAC guidelines documents, CCAC policy statements and other relevant documents.
-Additional information that is provided alongside guidelines documents, such as species-specific recommendations, and information provided on the CCAC Three Rs Microsite is intended to support the implementation of the guidelines, but is not used as a basis for recommendations made in CCAC assessment reports.
+Assessments of institutional animal care and use programs are based on CCAC guidelines documents, CCAC policy statements, and other relevant documents.
+Additional information provided alongside guidelines documents, such as species-specific recommendations and information provided on the CCAC Three Rs Microsite, is intended to support the implementation of the guidelines but is not used as a basis for recommendations made in CCAC assessment reports.

 Guidelines are intended to provide assistance in the implementation of best practices and the achievement of Russell and Burch’s Three Rs for use of animals in science.
 Throughout CCAC guidelines, the term ‘should’ is used to indicate an obligation, for which any exceptions must be justified to, and approved by, an animal care committee.
 The term ‘must’ is used for mandatory requirements.
 (CCAC Standards Committee, February 26, 2014)